Interstate 90 in Illinois: Boone, McHenry, and Kane counties

-Shortly after entering Boone County, I-90 passes over US 20 and has two exits providing access to Belvidere (accessing the eastern terminus of the US 20 business route).
-In addition to a westbound toll plaza, an Illinois Tollway oasis is located here (the sole example on I-90).
+Shortly after entering Boone County, I-90 passes under US 20 and forms the southern border of Belvidere.
+Along with sharing one tolled exit with Cherry Valley (Irene Road), Belvidere has a second tolled exit (Genoa Road) which accesses the eastern terminus of the US 20 business route.
+In addition to a westbound toll plaza, an Illinois Tollway oasis is located westward of the latter exit (the sole example on I-90).
 The over-highway design of the oasis houses multiple vendors, allowing tollway travelers the options of resting, eating, and refueling from one location on the highway.

-East of Belvidere, I-90 exits the Rockford region and enters into more substantially rural surroundings, spacing exits much further apart.
-It changes to a southeast direction as it approaches McHenry County, where the only exit is in unincorporated Riley on IL 23 (5 mi south of Marengo); to match the westbound Belvidere Toll Plaza, eastbound traffic passes through the Marengo Toll Plaza (approximately a mile eastward of IL 23).
-As I-90 enters Kane County, the surroundings begin to transition from the farmland of Boone and McHenry counties towards various locations of the western Chicago suburbs (entering the Golden Corridor of Illinois); within 5 mi, the tollway has two exits.
-In Hampshire, I-90 has its third interchange with US 20; an eastward exit is located with IL 47 between Pingree Grove and Huntley.
-As I-90 approaches the Fox Valley, it enters Elgin, passing Randall Road (the historic western terminus of the Chicago suburbs).
-After the interchange, I-90 expands from six to eight lanes in width and gradually turns east as it passes through the Elgin Toll Plaza (both directions) and IL 31.
-After crossing the Fox River, it passes.
+East of Belvidere, I-90 changes its direction from east to southeast.
+After exiting the Rockford region entirely, its surroundings become substantially rural, with exits spaced farther apart.
+Entering McHenry County, I-90 has only one exit: a tolled interchange with IL 23 (exit 36) in unincorporated Riley (accessing Marengo and Genoa).
+To match the westbound Belvidere Toll Plaza, eastbound traffic passes through the Marengo Toll Plaza (approximately a mile eastward of IL 23).

+I-90 enters Kane County in Hampshire, forming its third intersection with US 20 (exit 42).
+Eastward, it crosses IL 47 (exit 47) between Pingree Grove and Huntley.
+As I-90 passes under IL 72 in Gilberts, the rural surroundings disappear as the highway becomes surrounded by a mix of residential, commercial, and industrial developments (along with large nature preserves).
+As I-90 approaches the Fox Valley, it enters Elgin (the third-largest city in Illinois to border I-90) with three exits accessing the city.
+After passing exit 52 (Randall Road), marking the historic western terminus of the Chicago suburbs, I-90 expands from six to eight lanes and gradually turns east as it passes through the Elgin Toll Plaza (both directions) and exit 54 (IL 31).
+After crossing the Fox River, I-90 passes through exit 56 (IL 25) at the Cook County border.